 If you thought that Easter was just for kids... think again!
 Why shouldn't this holiday be for adults?
 Adults need to have fun too, after all.

 My favorite childhood memories are waking up to find a note from the Easter Bunny complete with a list of colored eggs to find.
 Searching for those colored eggs filled with goodies was so fun and joyful.
 This tradition doesn't have to stop once you enter adulthood!

 One way to create new joyous memories is to bring out the inner child in yourself and others by having an Easter egg hunt for adults.
-If you want to feel that childlike joy again, an egg hunt is the perfect way to do so!
-Use these fun and unique egg-stuffer ideas to really have a great time.
+If you want to feel that childlike joy again, an egg hunt is a perfect way to do so!
+Use these fun and unique egg-stuffer ideas to have a great time.

 What to Put Inside Easter Eggs for Adults

 Get creative and see what other ideas come to your mind as you search for your egg stuffers.
 Try browsing the travel section of your grocery store for tiny treasures you can use in your hunt.
 The dollar store also holds many great egg stuffers for those on a budget.
 Thrift stores are another great budget-friendly option.
 Handwritten notes or Bible verses rolled up and tucked inside an egg are a delight to both give and find!

 If you are the crafty type, handmade gifts work great.
 You'll soon notice yourself on the lookout for tiny objects wherever you go.
 Of course, another option is to find bigger Easter eggs!
 One year when I was little, the Easter Bunny hid giant golden eggs filled with candy and toys.
 It was a great treat that I will never forget!
 So, whether you go big or small, remember to have fun and enjoy yourself!
 Happy hunting!

 - Mini scratch-off: Who doesn't love winning big?

 - Mini alcohol shooters: Just make sure your egg hunters are at least 21!